-Sunderland University is leading SeaScapes Co/Lab, a two year programme that uses art and creativity to explore how we can better connect with our world and co-develop sustainable ways to care for our marine environment.
+Sunderland University is leading SeaScapes Co/Lab, a three year public engagement programme that uses art and creativity to explore how we can better connect with our world and co-develop sustainable ways to care for our marine environment.

 Collaborative and participatory art projects bring together artists and makers, researchers, SeaScapes project partners and communities living with our coastline.